prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "Hang the boy, can't I never learn anything?
 % Of course, I have to get used to his dirty tricks.
 Ain't he played me tricks enough?
+% It's time for me to wise up.
 But old fools is the biggest fools there is.
 Can't learn an old dog new tricks, as the saying is.
 But my goodness, he never plays them alike, two days, and how is a body to know what's coming?